pbiggar/phc/doc/manual/optimization.rst

 ============

 |phc| now incorporates full dataflow analysis and a number of useful optimizations as a result.
-Users can take advantage of these built in optimizations by passing the :option:`-O#` flag (where # is a number from 1-3) to |phc|.
+Users can take advantage of these built in optimizations by passing the :option:`-O` flag to |phc|.
+This is equivilant to the gcc :option:`-O` flag and thus a number or 's' must follow it (:option:`-O1`, :option:`-Os` etc.) is also passed to gcc if applicible.
 It is also possible to dump information about optimizations, such as debug information and CFGs.
 Developers also have the option of writing their own optimizations or modifying included optimisations.

 The Pass Manager
 ----------------

 The pass manager is central to |phc|'s operation.
-It controls the execution of the different compiler passes which |phc| uses to analyse, optimize, and ultimately, compile php code.
+It controls the execution of the different compiler passes which |phc| uses to parse, analyse, optimize, and ultimately, compile php code.

-***TODO
+Its source can be viewed in src/pass_manager/Pass_manager.cpp, and how it is used can be seen in src/phc.cpp.
+As you will see, each pass is added to a queue before all are run.

 Listing Passes
 --------------

-A full list of passes and whether they are enabled or disabled by default can be obtained by simply running phc with the :option:`list-passes` flag:
+A full list of passes and whether they are enabled or disabled by default can be obtained by simply running phc with the :option:`--list-passes` flag:

 .. sourcecode:: bash

   phc --list-passes

-Optimization passes are denoted by 'OPT'.
+Optimization passes are denoted by 'OPT' or 'IPA' (Interprocedural Optimizations).
 The source code for these optimizations can be found easily in the src/optimize directory.

 Writing an Optimization
 -----------------------